Certificate of Good Manufacturing Practice - inspection in a third country

 Additional information

-• In accordance with Articles 47 b and 51 j of the Law of 6 September 2001.
-Pharmaceutical Law as well as the Regulation of the Minister of Health of 10 March 2015 on the amount and method of covering the costs of conducting inspections at the manufacturer or importer of medicinal products by inspectors for the manufacture of the Chief Pharmaceutical Inspectorate or with the Regulation of the Minister of Health of 2 March 2015 on the amount and method of covering the costs of conducting inspections at the manufacturer, importer or distributor of active substances or at the manufacturer of excipients by manufacturing inspectors of the Chief Pharmaceutical Inspectorate The applicant is responsible for providing inspectors with hotel accommodation and for purchasing air tickets;
+In accordance with Articles 47 b and 51 j of the Law of 6 September 2001.
+Pharmaceutical Law as well as the Regulation of the Minister of Health of 10 March 2015 on the amount and method of covering the costs of conducting inspections at the manufacturer or importer of medicinal products by inspectors for the manufacture of the Chief Pharmaceutical Inspectorate or with the Regulation of the Minister of Health of 2 March 2015 on the amount and method of covering the costs of conducting inspections at the manufacturer, importer or distributor of active substances or at the manufacturer of excipients by manufacturing inspectors of the Chief Pharmaceutical Inspectorate, the applicant is responsible for covering the costs of travel, accommodation, and the time spent by inspectors performing inspection activities.

-• The certificate is a confirmation of compliance of the manufacturing conditions with the requirements of Good Manufacturing Practice, found during the above-mentioned inspection.
-The certificate cannot be used to confirm GMP status after 3 years from the date of the last day of the inspection.
-After this period, the manufacturer is obliged to contact the Chief Pharmaceutical Inspector or other competent authority of a Member State of the European Union for another inspection.
+The certificate is a confirmation of compliance of the manufacturing conditions with the requirements of Good Manufacturing Practice, found during the above-mentioned inspection.
+The certificate cannot be used to confirm GMP status after 3 years from the date of the last day of the inspection..
+Before the expiration of this period, the applicant is obliged to contact the Chief Pharmaceutical Inspector or another competent authority of the European Union in order to submit a request for an another inspection.
+In the case of submitting a request to the GIF, the application should be sent 9-12 months before the expiration date of the GMP certificate.